 During ketosis, your metabolism is literally being altered, where your body then looks for fats for fuel instead of carbs.

-So as you can imagine, getting back into ketosis can be a huge pain in the you-know-what for some people, which is why it’s better to just avoid flour in your diet and save yourself the headache.
+So as you can imagine, getting back into ketosis can be a huge pain in the you-know-what for some people.
+This is why it’s better to simply avoid flour in your diet and save yourself the headache.

-While there are a few cases in which flour is low carb friendly, those looking to improve their health and limit their carb intake should avoid the typical flours found in the baking aisle such as the ones listed above.
+While there are a few cases in which flour is low-carb friendly, you need to be cautious about the carbs in flour.
+If you’re looking to improve your overall health and limit your carb intake, you should avoid the typical flours found in the baking aisle such as those listed above.

-The limited cases in which flour would be considered low carb friendly is during the carb loading days of the CKD in which case an individual can have up to 24-48 of replenishing their glycogen stores with about 70 percent of your total caloric intake coming from carbohydrates.
+The limited instance in which flour would be considered low-carb friendly is during the carb-loading days of the CKD.
+In this case, a person can replenish their glycogen stores with about 70% of total caloric intake coming from carbohydrates.